siochs/SpineMiner/README.md

 	2. Select the text-tool from the overlay options.
 Default font = arial.
 Color = blue (#4).
 Write "id=X" into the image (without quotes), whereas X can be any alphanumeric character (a-z A-Z 0-9).
 X represents a unique dendrite ID and stays constant for all imaging timepoints.
 	3. Add "l=LL.LL" (without quotes, color = blue (#4)). l represents the dendrite length, LL.LL a floating point value, usually in micrometers.
 	4. Add "day=dd" (without quotes, color = blue (#4)). day represents the imaging timepoint (which does not necessarily have to be days).
 NOTE: THE FIRST TIMEPOINT STARTS WITH day=1.
 	5. Now add spines/cells whatever you like.
 Add a tag to each object.
 The tag has to have the format "Ic" (without quotes, e.g. 1s, 2f, 12m, 19t...) using color = white (#1; "stable").
 I stands for the spine ID which has to be a decimal number. c stands for a single character reflecting the morphology of the spine: s=stubby, f=filopodia, m=mushroom, t=thin.
 NOTE: YOU HAVE TO DECIDE FIRST IF YOU WANT TO QUANTIFY SPINE MORPHOLOGIES OR NOT.
 DON'T STOP USING MORPHOLOGIES IN THE MIDDLE OF YOUR EVALUATION BECAUSE SPINEMINER CAN'T WORK WITH MIXTURES.
-If you are indeed counting spines, i suggest ALLWAYS TO USE MORPHOLOGY TAGS BECAUSE SPINEMINER CAN BE EXECUTED WITH A "-ignoremorphologies" OPTION WHICH IN TURN IGNORES MORPHOLOGY QUANTIFICATION.
+If you are indeed counting spines, i recommend ALLWAYS TO USE MORPHOLOGY TAGS.
 	6. Save your overlay file.
 - Timepoint 2
 	1. Open the next imaging timepoint.